The Dalles, Oregon: Economy

-In 2006, Google began building a major data center, known locally as Project 02, along the Columbia River in The Dalles, using the area's reliable hydroelectric power and the underutilized fiber optic capacity of the area.
+In 2006, Google began building a major data center, known locally as Project 02, along the Columbia River in The Dalles, using the area's reliable hydroelectric power and underutilized fiber optic capacity.
 The new complex includes two buildings, each approximately the size of a football field, and two cooling plants, each four stories high.
 The project promised hundreds of jobs in the area, mainly in construction, with an additional 200 permanent positions expected later in 2006 although as of 2013 Google employed only 150 combined company employees and contractors in The Dalles.

 Top employers

+In 2021, Wasco County published a list of top employers in the region.
+Mid-Columbia Medical Center was the number one employer listed with over 500 employees; a local school district, Oregon Cherry Growers and Fred Meyer all reported more than 250 employers.
+Google employed between 100 and 250 people, according to the list.

-As of 2012, the top 15 employers in The Dalles according to the Mid-Columbia Economic Development District report on "Largest Employers in Wasco County" are:
+In 2012, the top 15 employers in The Dalles according to the Mid-Columbia Economic Development District report on "Largest Employers in Wasco County" were:

 Education

 The Dalles is home to Oregon School District 21.
 Originally 2 school districts; District 9 in the Chenoweth area and District 12 which included much of The Dalles.

-District 21 includes 3 elementary schools: Colonel Wright Elementary, Chenoweth Elementary and Dry hallow Elementary.
-District 21 is also home to The Dalles Middle School and The Dalles High School.
+District 21 includes 3 elementary schools: Colonel Wright Elementary, Chenoweth Elementary and Dry Hollow Elementary.
+District 21 is also home to Innovations Academy, The Dalles Middle School and The Dalles High School.

 St Mary's Academy is a k-8 school affiliated with the Catholic Church in The Dalles.

 Columbia Lutheran School is a Christian elementary school of the Evangelical Lutheran Synod in The Dalles.

 The Dalles is also home to the main campus of Columbia Gorge Community College which began in 1977 as Wasco Area Education Service District.
 It is a leading institution in renewable energy technology education and training.